SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The typeset command is supplied for compatibility with the Korn shell.
 It is a synonym for the declare builtin command. the type command indicates what it would be interpeted as if used as a command name (e.g. is a shell builtin, is a function, etc.).

+#### command conventions

+most configurable commands are done so by a config file, either at ~/.commandname or XDG_CONFIG_HOME/commandname if following the XDG base directory specification, some also read from a global config file generally in /etc. Some commands also have a file ending in rc for config in those locations, though rc files generally specify commands to run beforehand more than settings.

+The unix philosophy says each program should do one thing well and be designed to work together with other programs, most commonly by accepting text as IO.

+##### common syntax considerations

+-o PATH|generally short for/equiv to --out or --output -O|output to current directory with same name. (curl, wget) -(-)out, --output PATH|Write the output to a path (presumably, instead of STDOUT).
+Mac accept some sort of string interpolation, e.g. via C format string|curl, say, youtube-dl
+--progress|show an indicator of progress|say
+-f THINGY|generally short for/equiv to --file, sometimes also --from or --format --file FILE|Use the file as input|say
+-t SECONDS|Specify a length of caffeination in seconds|caffeinate (macOs only) -t THINGY|Generally short for --to
+-r|generally short for/equiv to --recursive
+-R|generally short for/equiv to --recursive|chown
+--recursive
+-v|generally short for/equiv to --verbose or --version more rarely for --voice --voice VOICE|speak whaterver with the relevant voice (generally only for things on mac that can use `say` in the background) --verbose|verbose output
+--version|show the version
+-h|generally short for/equiv to --human-readable or --help --human-readable|human readable output
+--help|show a short set of info/options, generally shorter than man -i|generally short for/equiv to --interactive, may also be short for --in-place, --include, --ignore-case/--case-insensitve --include|
+--interactive|prompt before doing something --in-place|edit in-place, i.e. don't emit an extra file -n NUMBER|amount of something
+-n|generally short for --number
+-d|prevent display from sleeping|caffeinate (macOs only)
+-s|generally short for/equiv to --set
+-u|generally short for/equiv to --unset
+--dry-run|show what would happen withou changing anything -a|show dotfiles or archive mode = preserve various attributes & structures -E|use ERE instead of BRE (Only where applicable, obv) --lines|count/specify the number of lines

+Options ≈ switches ≈ flags are indicated by hyphen(s) followed by characters By convention, an option started by a single hyphen is one character long.
+By convention, an option started by two hyphens is multiple characters long.
+Generally, multiple single character flags can be joined into one: -h -a = -ha In general, mac only features short flags, while linux also has long ones (this presumably has a deeper reason that I currently don't know)
+In general commands that do something from a source to a target (e.g. cp, mv) have the default syntax SOURCE TARGET
+{{c1::}}
+-- normally ends the list of flag arguments and allows you to pass plain arguments

+##### man

+Most CLI commands have a manual page, which can be diplayd with man.
+When we want a man entry for a composite command (e.g. git log, jekyll serve), the man entry headword (by convention) is the same, but hyphenated (git-log, jekyll-serve)
+The numbers in parenthesis after the names of things (xterm(1), efence(3)) come from sections of the manual The standard sections of the manual include:
+1      User Commands
+2      System Calls
+3      C Library Functions
+4      Devices and Special Files
+5      File Formats and Conventions
+6      Games et.
+Al.
+7      Miscellanea
+8      System Administration tools and Deamons

 ### users and groups

 GID|group id